-France is considered to be a more popular beach destination than The Netherlands.
+France provides a better beach experience than The Netherlands.

-The beaches in France are among the best in the world.
+France offers stunning beaches that attract visitors from around the world.
 The southern, Mediterranean coast of France offers plenty of beaches with gorgeous sand, blue water, warm weather, and historical towns.
 Whether you stay in a larger town with restaurants, hotels, history, and nightlife, or move further along to the quieter spots, you'll enjoy plenty of clear skies with equally clear water and that special French Riviera feeling.
 Some of the most popular beach destinations in this part of France include Nice, Saint-Tropez, Cannes, and Marseille.
 Along the Atlantic coast, you'll find even more diversity.
 The northern coastline is a bit colder and historic, while in the south you can find even more warm-weather beach vacation towns such as Biarritz and the surrounding resort towns close to Spain.

-The Netherlands is a good spot to see the beach.
+You can check out the beach in The Netherlands.
 While the weather is a bit cold most of the year, the beaches still attract a decent crowd.
 With wide stretches of sand, plenty of hotels, and many with easy accessibility by public transit, a trip to the beach here is quite fun and easy if the weather is good.
 One of the most popular beaches is Scheveningen, right near The Hague, where you can find a boardwalk and other beach activities.
 Surfing, the Pier, a Ferris Wheel, and plenty of great restaurants make this a fun day trip.
 Zandvoort aan Zee is the closest beach to Amsterdam where you'll find a good stretch of sand with dunes in the Zuid-Kennemerland National Park.
 Bloemendaal aan Zee is another very scenic beach with natural areas as well as cafes and restaurants.
 Egmond aan Zee is a gorgeous beach near an old fishing village with a lighthouse, and is worth the trip.
 Plenty of other beaches are also easy to reach, including the Hoek of Holland near Rotterdam and the barrier islands in the north.

-Browsing through shops is a popular activity in France.
+France is an extremely popular place for shoppers.
 Paris quickly comes to mind as one of the best shopping cities in the world, as it offers multiple neighborhoods each with their own vibe and personality.
 But other major cities, as well as the resort areas on the coast, showcase diverse and trendy boutiques where everyone can find something they like.

 Paris: Some of the best areas for shopping are Boulevard Haussmann and the Grands Boulevards, the Marais, and Avenue Montaigne and the Champs-Elysées.